 Shooting and printing of fine art digital images, using several different printing methods with various archival and non-archival papers.
 The emphasis of the course is in the development of a coherent digitally printed body of creative photographic imagery, printed to the highest of professional standards.
 Prior knowledge of computer basics (Mac) and Adobe Photoshop required.
-Prerequisites: CS 180, PHO 313, PHO 401 or PHO 402.
+Prerequisites: CS 180, PHO 313.
+(Special fee)